allachandra05/sample-api/README.md

 # To check the status workflow runs

 Open Actions tab on wotking github repository.
-We can see status of workflow runs, success/failure/in-progress.
+We can see status of workflow runs, success/failure/In progress.

 # Manual Triggering